WHO WANTS TO KNOW?

 INTERLUDE: THE SHIP OF THESEUS

 The Ship of Theseus is a famous philosophical thought experiment.
-The ancient historian, Plutarch asked whether a ship that had been restored over a period of time, by replacing every single plank and mast, remained the same ship.
+The ancient historian, Plutarch asked whether a ship that had been restored over a period of time, by replacing every single plank and mast, remained the same ship?
 The idea has some bearing on how we think about embodiment and the permanence of identity.

 We know that life changes to stay the same.
 Most cells in the body are younger than the individual.
 We get a new stomach lining every few days, a new liver every couple of years and a whole new skeleton about every ten years.
 The Ship of Theseus analogy breaks down somewhat when we consider recent evidence that, with notable exceptions like the hippocampus, most neurons of the cerebral cortex are not replaced.
 (It seems that heart muscle cells are also unusual in mostly not being replaced.)